commercelayer/commercelayer-docs-resources/promotions/object.md

 # The promotion object

-A promotion object is returned as part of the response body of each successful list or retrieve API call <b>to the /api/promotions endpoint</b>.
+A promotion object is returned as part of the response body of each successful list or retrieve API call to the `/api/promotions` endpoint.

 ## Fields